 In practice, the method of handling claims and allocating loss and expense dollars to policies or self-insured periods is negotiated between the insured and its group of insurers.
 These negotiations are consistent with the applicable trigger theory.
-With the total filed claim count exceeding 200,000 for some defendants, such agreements are necessary for the efficient processing of claims.
+With the total filed claim count approaching 200,000 for some defendants, such agreements are necessary for the efficient processing of claims.
 For purposes of this paper, we define the defendant's insurance coverage block as the years of agreed-upon coverage.
-That is, through negotiations and/or litigation, insureds generally reach agreement with some or all of their carriers as to which policy years will be triggered by asbestos claims.
-This block of policy years is referred to as the insured's coverage block.
-Some of the policy years may relate to periods of self-insurance for which an insured may be responsible.
-The coverage block forms a starting point for allocation of claim dollars to insurance coverage by defining the end points, i.e., the earliest and latest dates to be used in the allocation.
-Once the coverage block is agreed upon, a simplified procedure for sharing the costs (referred to as cost sharing agreements) may be negotiated by the responsible parties, or each individual claim may be allocated based on the particulars of the claim.

-Given the predominant trigger theories, coverage blocks generally begin with commencement of asbestos product manufacture or distribution and end with either: 1) the end of the product's commercial use (often early to mid-1970s), or 2) the last year of products liability coverage without an asbestos exclusion (generally late 1970s or early to mid-1980s).
-However, it should be noted that negotiating an ending date for the coverage block is likely to be problematic as insurers seek to include years where policies contain asbestos exclusions or other protective underwriting measures such as per claim deductibles or SIRs.
-Such inclusion would result in a greater allocation to the insured, which the insured would no doubt resist.
-In most cases, the coverage block will span 15 or more years.
+Given the predominant trigger theories, the coverage block generally begins with commencement of asbestos product manufacture or distribution and ends with either: 1) the end of the product's commercial use (often early to mid-1970s), or 2) the last year of products liability coverage without an asbestos exclusion (generally late 1970s or early to mid-1980s).
+In either case, the coverage block will likely span 15 or more years.

 It is interesting to note that unlike the absolute pollution exclusion introduced into the Insurance Services Office's (ISO) Comprehensive General Liability (CGL) policy in 1986, an asbestos exclusion was not consistently incorporated into policies during a certain year.
 Rather, various forms of asbestos exclusions were phased in during the 1970s (generally late 1970s) and early 1980s, first for primary manufacturers and later for secondary manufacturers and distributors.
-Even today, many insurers do not routinely incorporate an asbestos exclusion in all CGL policies.
-This complicates the determination of the end of the coverage block for each insured.
+This complicates determining the end of the coverage block for each insured.

 Today there continues to be considerable unresolved insurance coverage litigation.
-This litigation tends to revolve around three issues: 1) existence and terms of lost policies, 2) interpretation of asbestos exclusion wordings, and 3) applicability of the known loss exclusion [2, pp. 25-110].
-In addition to these cited issues, a significant amount of litigation and negotiation centers upon issues of number of occurrences as relates to policy limits and SIR/deductible application, duty to defend, horizontal versus vertical exhaustion of limits, and contributions for uninsured periods.
+This litigation tends to revolve around three issues: 1) existence and terms of lost policies, 2) interpretation of asbestos exclusion wordings, and 3) applicability of the known loss exclusion [14].
 Although unresolved issues may hinder analysis of an insurer's potential liabilities for a particular insured related to specific years of coverage, case law is sufficiently established to permit the estimation of a range of total potential liabilities for the known asbestos defendant group.

 The trend in asbestos litigation of an increasing universe of defendants must be understood before quantifying liabilities for a particular group of insureds.
 Early in the asbestos litigation process, only major manufacturers and distributors of asbestos were named as defendants in the suits.
 However, the asbestos defendant group has expanded considerably over time.
 This is due in large part to the bankruptcy of major asbestos defendants such as Johns-Manville and UNR Industries as well as the search by plaintiff attorneys for other sources of compensation.
-In addition, significant expansion occurred around 1989 when defendant Owens Corning Fiberglas drew a large number of companies into the asbestos litigation via third-party actions [9].
-Companies first identified as defendants subsequent to 1989 are generally companies with more limited asbestos exposures due to the encapsulation of asbestos in their products or their involvement only as a local or regional distributor.
-However, these companies and their insurers are still facing potentially substantial indemnification and defense costs.
+In addition, significant expansion occurred around 1989 when defendant Owens Corning Fiberglas drew a large number of companies into the asbestos litigation via third-party actions [15].
+Companies identified as defendants only during the past five years are generally companies with more limited asbestos exposures due to the encapsulation of asbestos in their products or their involvement only as a local distributor (e.g., local hardware stores). these companies and their insurers are still facing potentially substantial However. indemnification and defense costs.
 A further expansion of the defendant group may yet occur.
-In this paper we do not address quantification of an IBNR provision associated with as yet unidentified defendants.
-Such a provision could be estimated by extrapolating from historical emergence activity.
+However, due to uncertainty regarding the nature and extent of such expansion, we do not try to quantify an IBNR provision associated with future identified defendants.
+It is not clear that such a provision is necessary because expansion of the defendant group would likely result in a reduction in the costs borne by the current defendant group.